ymlai87416/CarND-Capstone/report/system_architecture.md

 [image4]: ../imgs/waypoint-updater-ros-graph.png "waypoint updater node"
 [image5]: ../imgs/dbw-node-ros-graph.png "dbw node"

-## Overview

-Self driving car is a complex system and consist of the following important modules in order to drive properly.

-![alt text][image1]

-In this project, we are going to create a self-driving car which can move autonomously around a yard, and able to stop in-front of a red light.

-Here is the ROS code structure of this project
+This project is implemented in ROS (Robot operating system), and below graph should ROS nodes which make up of our project.
+In this section, we present each node in detail.

 ![alt text][image2]

-In the following, I introduce you those node in the graph and explain their functionality.

 ## Nodes